Mazda 6 Acceleration Hesitation

 The Mazda 6 has a reputation for being a reliable and dependable car.
 However, some owners have reported issues with the car's acceleration.
 Specifically, some owners have reported that the car hesitates when accelerating from a stop.
 This can be a frustrating issue, as it can make the car difficult to drive.

-Our engineering team has spent the last couple of years reviewing the best options to fix the throttle response from the gas pedal and fixing the throttle lag.
+Our engineering team has spent the last couple of years reviewing the best options to fix the throttle response from the accelerator and fixing the throttle lag.
 We considered if the company used standard automotive parts, options, and length of warranty.
 The team identified a winner for our customers.

 The good news is we have an easy fix to this problem.
 Install a ShiftPower Throttle Response Controller and say goodbye to Mazda 6 acceleration hesitation!